Top 5 Surprising Public Liability Claims Faced by Businesses

 Have you ever been so mad at a company for doing something wrong you wanted to sue them?
 After a few hours, most of us cool off and laugh about the situation.
-But, not everyone- Millions of claims begin with minor accidents and lead to the third party suing the business.
-Sometimes it’s due to a product and accidents at the company’s location.
+But, not everyone – millions of claims begin with minor accidents and lead to the third party suing the business (public liability lawsuits).

 There are times when the business has truly made a serious mistake, and the member of the public has the right to sue.
-However, many claims are not the business’s fault and may surprise you.
-Many of these cases are public liability cases.
+However, many public liability claims are not the business’s fault and may surprise you.

 Various situations can lead to public liability claims.
 They usually occur when a visitor on your premises has hurt themselves, usually by slipping or tripping, and they believe that it was the business’s negligence at fault, rather than carelessness on their part (shocking).

 Public liability claims can seriously damage a business, no matter whose fault it is.
 Claims lead to financial loss and reputation damage.
 Most companies purchase public liability insurance to avoid risky impacts when they begin their business.
-This article will explain the top 5 most shocking and silly public liability claims and how public liability insurance helped the business-even though it wasn’t their fault.
+This article will explain the top 5 most shocking and silly public liability claims and how public liability insurance helped the business.

 What is Public Liability Insurance?

 As mentioned, public liability insurance is one of the first insurance a business will purchase to protect itself.
 Public Liability insurance protects businesses if a third party (a member of the public) sues the company, alleging that the business’s negligence caused them some type of bodily injury or property damage.

 As soon as a business begins its journey on its premises – they are at risk of public liability claims.
 In addition, claims could be someone slipping in a restaurant washroom to an employee accidentally dropping a flowerpot out the window.